How to Support a Patient with a New Cancer Diagnosis

 Mental Health

-When treating the whole patient, psychosocial and mental health is also of paramount importance.
-For nurses practicing in hospitals or health centers, it is always good to know some resources for patients, regardless of their diagnoses.
-Social workers, case managers, nursing supervisors, nutritionists, chaplains, and patient advocates are great starting points for connecting patients with services they may need, either now or in the present.
+When treating the whole patient, psychosocial and mental health are also of paramount importance.
+Knowing some resources for patients, regardless of their diagnoses, is always good for nurses practicing in hospitals or health centers.
+Social workers, case managers, nursing supervisors, nutritionists, chaplains, and patient advocates are great starting points for connecting patients with services they may need now or in the future.

 Now what?

-If your patient with a new cancer diagnosis is about to be discharged, perhaps some other topics that warrant discussion are that of long-term care.
-Palliative care, hospice, and other community resources can be useful to patients and their families when coping with a new cancer diagnosis.
+If your patient with a new cancer diagnosis is about to be discharged, perhaps some other topics that warrant discussion are those of long-term care.
+Palliative care, hospice, and other community resources can be helpful for patients and their families when coping with a new cancer diagnosis.

 Palliative care: Contrary to popular belief, palliative care isn’t only for the dying.
-The goal of palliation is to alleviate symptoms and pain as much as can be reasonably expected (22).
+Palliation aims to alleviate symptoms and pain as much as reasonably expected (22).
 Anyone with a chronic health problem can receive palliative care, and many healthcare centers now have palliative care teams of their own.

 Ask yourself...